UW Health University Hospital: History

+Hospitals & Clinics

+University Hospital

+UW Health's flagship Trauma Center, University Hospital, is located in downtown Madison and is a teaching hospital with 614 beds and a Level I Trauma and Emergency Center.
+University Hospital was ranked by the U.S. News & World Report as the 16th best hospital in the United States and the #1 hospital in Wisconsin in the publication's 2021-2022 Best Hospitals Honor Roll, earning national rankings in 10 adult and 6 pediatric specialties.
+Additionally, UW Health University Hospital was ranked as the 22nd best hospital in the United States and #84th Best Hospitals in the world by Newsweek in 2022.

 American Family Children's Hospital

 American Family Children's Hospital (AFCH) is a pediatric acute care hospital located adjacent to UW Health University Hospital in Madison, Wisconsin.
 The hospital has 101 beds and is affiliated with The University of Wisconsin School of Medicine and Public Health.
-The hospital is a member of University of Wisconsin Hospital and Clinics.
+The hospital is a member of the University of Wisconsin Hospital and Clinics.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Wisconsin and surrounding states.
 American Family Children's Hospital features the only pediatric Level 1 Trauma Center in the region, and 1 of 2 in the state.

 UW Health opened the American Family Children's Hospital on August 29, 2007.
 The $78 million facility was funded by $41 million in private donations, which included $10 million contributed by American Family Insurance, and $37 million in bonds.

-Awards

-In 2021, AFCH ranked nationally in two different specialties on the U.S. News & World Report: Best Hospitals; #36 in pediatric cardiology and #50 in pediatric nephrology.

-UW Health at The American Center (East Madison Hospital)
+UW Health East Madison Hospital (EMH)

-UW Health also operates UW Health at The American Center(East Madison Hospital), located in the American Center business park on the northeast side of Madison.
-The hospital includes 56 beds and an emergency room.
-The campus also includes the UW Health Rehabilitation Hospital, and 1.5 miles away, the UW Health East Clinic.
-On April 12, 2022 UW Health announced the name change of "The American Center ((TAC)) Hospital to the name of "UW Health East Madison Hospital".
+UW Health also operates UW Health East Madison Hospital, located in the American Center business park on the northeast side of Madison.
+The hospital includes 83 beds and an emergency room with a rating of Level 4 Trauma Center.
+The campus also includes the UW Health Rehabilitation Hospital, and 0.5 miles away and the UW Health East Clinic.
+On April 12, 2022, UW Health announced that The American Center Hospital would be renamed to "UW Health East Madison Hospital".

-Employee relations

-Employees of the UWHC negotiated their contracts on a separate schedule from employees of the UW System.
-This right was removed when the passage of a bill to limit collective bargaining rights was passed.